alex9311/Web-Data-Management/Assignment3/report.md

 The [brute force solver](https://github.com/alex9311/Web-Data-Management/blob/master/Assignment3/tester/php_scripts/graph_solver.php) was also implemented in PHP.
 This was used to check our solutions in map-reduce and Giraph.
 The script simply takes each edge in the graph (A,B) and sees if it can find any node C with edges (C,A) and (C,B).

 ######Automation Script
 The [automation script](https://github.com/alex9311/Web-Data-Management/blob/master/Assignment3/tester/run.sh) takes a graph as input.
-The script resets the hadoop filesystem and puts the given graph in the correct directories.
+The script resets the Hadoop filesystem and puts the given graph in the correct directories.
 It then calls both the Map-Reduce solution and the Giraph solution in turn through our jar file.
 Since these two programs don't output a plain number of triangles found, we used a [simple php script](https://github.com/alex9311/Web-Data-Management/blob/master/Assignment3/tester/php_scripts/parse_hadoop_output.php) to get a single number of triangles found out of the output.
 Finally, the script runs our brute force algorithm so we can be sure of the correctness.